armory/documentation/_spinnaker/install.md

 ## Installing Armory Spinnaker

-With Armory's version of Halyard installed, you can interact with Armory with the exact same commands used to interact with Open Source Halyard.
-The key differences between Armory Halyard and OSS Halyard are as follows:
+With Armory's version of Halyard installed, you can interact with Armory Spinnaker with the exact same commands used to interact with Open Source Halyard.
+The key differences between Armory and OSS are as follows:

 * Armory Halyard installs Armory Spinnaker instead of Open Source Spinnaker
-* Armory Spinnaker version numbers start with 2.x, Open Source Spinnaker version numbers start with 1.x (for example, Armory 2.18.x maps to Open Source Spinnaker 1.18.x)
+* Armory Spinnaker version numbers are one major version ahead of Open Source Spinnaker.
+For example, Armory Spinnaker 2.18 maps toOpen Source Spinnaker version 1.18.
-* Armory Halyard has several additional capabilities, primarily centered on Armory-specific features (Terraformer, Pipelines as Code, Vault, etc.)
+* Armory Halyard has several additional capabilities, primarily centered on Armory-specific features, including Terraform integration, Pipelines as Code, and Vault integration.

 To install Armory Spinnaker, you use the same `hal` commands as Open Source Spinnaker.
-Here are some guides on how to install these:
+Here are some guides on how to install Spinnaker based on your environment:

 * [Install Armory Spinnaker on K8s](_spinnaker-install-admin-guides/install-on-k8s/)
 * [Install Armory Spinnaker on AWS](/spinnaker-install-admin-guides/install-on-aws/)